khanlab/labelmerge/docs/contributing/contributing.md

 _Note: These instructions are only recommended if you are making changes to the Labelmerge codebase and committing these back to the repository, or if you are using Snakemake's cluster execution profiles.
-If not, it is easier to run Labelmerge using the packaged singularity container (e.g.
+If not, it is easier to run Labelmerge using the packaged container (e.g.
 `docker://khanlab/labelmerge:v0.4.4`)._

 Clone the repository and install all dependencies (including `dev`) with poetry: